Thank you for coming to this space!

 As one might imagine, seeing so many patients who were impacted by systems-level issues also caused a bit of burnout.
 So, I left clinical practice for a few years to rest and continued to work at the systems level, providing implementation support to state agencies who were implementing community-based programming and federal education law (i.e. IDEA) .
 This consulting and research role helped me see how hard it can be, and how long it really takes, to see the impact of even small systems changes.
 At the same time, I had a private practice that allowed me to use the skill set I had been developing since graduate school around gender-supportive care.
 I enjoyed a small case load of people who were exploring their gender identity.

-Now, returning to my hometown of Pittsburgh, I am delighted to be able to roll all of the skills and expertise I have gained into this evaluation clinic, where I can practice what my many patients have taught me over the years using neurodivergent-affirming approaches.
+xpertise I have gained into this evaluation clinic, where I can practice what my many patients have taught me over the years using neurodivergent-affirming approaches.

 Austen Psychological Services is located on the ancestral lands of the Adena, Hopewell, Monongahela, Haudenosaunee, Lenape, Shawnee, Seneca, Iroquois, Wyandotte, Delaware, Mingo, Osage, and other peoples.
-We humbly recognize these, and all other ancestors, whose names have been erased or forgotten by time.
+We humbly recognize these, and all other ancestors, whose names have been purposefully erased or forgotten by time.